Scheduled maintenance in Azure Cosmos DB for PostgreSQL

 - Delivered as a voice message

 When specifying preferences for the maintenance schedule, you can pick a day of the week and a time window.
-If you don't specify, the system will pick times between 11pm and 7am in your server's region time.
-You can define different schedules for each flexible server in your Azure subscription.
+If you don't specify, the system will pick times between 11pm and 7am in your cluster's region time.
+You can define different schedules for each cluster in your Azure subscription.

-Normally there are at least 30 days between successful scheduled maintenance events for a server.
+Normally there are at least 30 days between successful scheduled maintenance events for a cluster.

 However, in case of a critical emergency update such as a severe vulnerability, the notification window could be shorter than five days.
 The critical update may be applied to your server even if a successful scheduled maintenance was performed in the last 30 days.